tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

-# Unit 11—Risky Business
+# Risky Business

 ![Credit Risk](Images/credit-risk.jpg)

 ## Background

-Mortgages, student and auto loans and debt consolidation are just a few examples of credit and loans that people seek online.
-Peer-to-peer lending services such as Loans Canada or Mogo allow investors to loan other people money without using a bank.
-However, investors always want to mitigate risk, so you have been asked by a client to help them use machine learning techniques to predict credit risk.
+Mortgages, student and auto loans, and debt consolidation are just a few examples of credit and loans that people seek online.
+Peer-to-peer lending services such as Loans Canada and Mogo let investors loan people money without using a bank.
+However, because investors always want to mitigate risk, a client has asked that you help them predict credit risk with machine learning techniques.

-In this assignment, you will build and evaluate several machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
+In this assignment you will build and evaluate several machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
 Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so you will need to employ different techniques for training and evaluating models with imbalanced classes.
 You will use the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques:

 1. [Resampling](#Resampling)
 2. [Ensemble Learning](#Ensemble-Learning)